-Grasslands National Park is rich with diverse populations of wildlife including over twenty species at risk.
+Grasslands National Park is rich with diverse populations of wildlife including over thirty species at risk.
 To improve your chances of viewing:

 - Plan your visit around dawn and dusk, times of day that may provide a better chance of sighting wildlife.
 Many animals look for respite from the heat during mid-day on the prairies.

-- Drive slowly on Ecotour Road, or better yet, go for a hike.
+- Drive slowly on Ecotour Road and Badlands Parkway, or better yet, go for a hike.
 Opportunities to view wildlife improve if you’re moving more slowly.

 - Appreciate the little things!
 Grasslands is home to small mammals, birds, frogs, and butterflies in summer.
 Keep a lookout for these spectacular creatures, too.